i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   - Highly complex, difficult to implement
   - Difficult to tune for various use cases
   (streaming vs. datagrams, server vs. client, high vs. low bandwidth)
-- Support new and old crypto on same tunnel
+- Support new and old crypto on same tunnel if desired
 - Recipient is able to efficiently distinguish new from old crypto coming down same tunnel
 - Others cannot distinguish new from old crypto